Google Ad Grant

 What is the Google Ad Grant?

-The Google Ad Grant program gives eligible nonprofit organizations up to $10,000 per month, that's $120,000 per year, in free Google Search advertising credits.
-It's one of the most valuable and underutilized tools available to nonprofits.
+The Google Ad Grant program gives eligible nonprofit organizations up to $10,000 per month (that’s $120,000 per year) in free Google Search advertising credits.
+It’s one of the most valuable and underutilized tools available to nonprofits.

 With the Google Ad Grant, your organization’s website appears at the top of Google search results when people search for topics related to your mission.
 That means more visibility, more website traffic, and more supporters finding you, all without spending a dollar on advertising.